F-forsythia/Franziya/README.md

-- 👋 Hi, I’m @Franziya
+- 👋 Hi, I’m @Franzeal Juarez
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me , just email me.
 - 😄 Pronouns: Her/She
-- ⚡ Fun fact: I have a weird smile.
+- ⚡ Fun fact: I'm an ambivert person.

 <!---
 Franziya/Franziya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.